SaraLerma/The-Pragmatic-Programmer/README.md

 To describe the expectation and claims we can follow:

 - **Preconditions**: requirement of routine to be called, it must be checked by the caller.
-- **Postconditions**: what the routine is guaranteed to do (routine must conclude -> finish)
+- **Postconditions**: what the routine is guaranteed to do (routine must finish)
-- **Class invariants**: Class that ensures this condition is always true from the perspective of a caller during a certain phase of execution.
+- **Class invariants**: class that ensures this condition is always true from the perspective of a caller during a certain phase of execution.

 If all the *preconditions* of the routine are met by the caller, the routine must guarantee that all *postconditions* and *invariants* will be **true** when it completes.